act65/act65.github.io/_posts/technical-posts/2018-09-5-real-time-RL.md

 ---
 layout: post
 title: Real time bandits
+subtitle: Rewarding a twitter bot is more complicated than I imagined.
 ---

 Imagine you want to make a twitter bot that is rewarded by likes, it adapts it's tweets in attempt to maximise its rewards.